|Gastric Sleeve Thailand||THB||Approx AUD||Approx NZD|

 We will then discuss with Dr. Narong if you are a good candidate for gastric sleeve surgery, assuming you are a good candidate we will confirm you are a good candidate and email you a quote as well.

 You can then make a booking for surgery.
-You will need to spend around 3 weeks in Thailand, during that period you will be admitted 5 nights.
+You will need to spend around 2 weeks in Thailand, during that period you will be admitted 5 nights in the hospital.

 Most clients will be requested to complete a sleep study before having surgery.
 This is to determine is you have sleep apnea (sleep apnea is when you stop breathing for a period in your sleep).
 Clients with sleep apnea will need to use CPAP machine for minimum 14 nights before coming over for surgery.
 The CPAP machine help you breath when you are sleeping.